hazzaaclark/hazzaaclark/README.md

 I have a massive infactuation for Computer Architecture and Low Level Programming.

-Currently, I am studying Interactive Media at Coventry University
+Currently, I am studying Computer Science at Coventry University

 ## 🖥️ Programming Experience
 ● C / C++